ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 ### Checks

 Checks are used to evaluate a Rule.
-They are written using a custom OVAL syntax and during the building process the system will transform them into OVAL compliant checks.
+They are written using a custom OVAL syntax and are transformed by the system during the building process into OVAL compliant checks.

 The OVAL checks are stored as XML files and the build system can source them from: